faizilham/msc-thesis/main/ch2_preliminaries.typ

 We first define a model of control flow graph (CFG) that we use in the data flow analysis.
 This CFG model is a simplified version of the real control flow graph in the Kotlin compiler #citep(<KotlinSpec2020>, 231).

-We assume that each expression and sub-expression in the program's AST is labeled with a unique label $e$. @lst:ExprLabel shows an example of expressions labeling, in which the numbers written in superscript letter are the labels for the corresponding expression.
+We assume that each expression and sub-expression in the program's AST is labeled with a unique label $e$. @lst:ExprLabel shows an example of expression labeling, in which the numbers written in superscript letters are the labels for the corresponding expression.
 #let cfg(body) = text(font: "Consolas", [[#body]])

 #listing("Expression labeling")[